AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/registering-players-screens-cloud.md

    1. **Limit Usage**: Toggle the button to switch off the usage limit of your registration code.
 By default, the Limit Usage option is off by default.
    1. **Usage Limit**: Choose the number for your usage limit

-1. Click on **Create** to create the registration code.
-You will see your player with the registration code in the list.
+1. Click **Create** to create the registration code.
+You can see your player with the registration code in the list.

    ![image](/help/screens-cloud/assets/player/register-player3.png)

-1. Click on the value under the column **REGISTRATION CODE**  to copy the value to the clipboard.
+1. Click the value under the column **REGISTRATION CODE**  to copy the value to the clipboard.

-1. Paste this value in the **Enter code** field in the **Player Registration** tab from the Admin UI of the AEM Screens player and click on **Register**.
+1. Paste this value in the **Enter code** field in the **Player Registration** tab from the Admin UI of the AEM Screens player and click **Register**.

    ![image](/help/screens-cloud/assets/player/register-player4.png)

-1. Once you have added the code, you will see the player is now registered from the Admin UI of the player.
+1. When you have added the code, you can see that the player is now registered from the Admin UI of the player.

    ![image](/help/screens-cloud/assets/player/register-player5.png)